The Outreach Program

 With the help of the children in the eco-club, DAKTARI has initiated and sponsored several community projects, such as community clean-up projects, reusing rubbish to build a dustbin, and planting trees at the creche and school.
 We aim to not only improve the aesthetics of the community, but the instil a sense of pride and responsibility for their community into the children.
 That way, they will take better care of it in the future.

-Throughout the years, DAKTARI has helped several youth from our career guidance program get employment at local game reserves or even at DAKTARI.
+Throughout the years, DAKTARI has helped several youths from our job hunting program gain employment at local game reserves or even at DAKTARI.

 - It costs R300 per night and includes 3 meals - 100% of this fixed rate goes to the family and provides them with extra income as well as covering the cost of your food etc.